Birthplace of the founder of Japan's most sacred pilgrimages

 Zentsuji Temple is temple number 75 out of the 88 Temple Pilgrimage .
 Said to have been built by the famed monk Kobo Daishi over 1,200 years ago, the temple's solemn atmosphere allows for quiet contemplation.

 Zentsuji Temple is around a 15-minute walk from Zentsuji Station.

 The temple complex

-Inside the temple complex, structures include the main temple, a five-storied pagoda and a national treasure hall.
-The temple grounds are home to giant camphor trees, designated national monuments of the prefecture.
+The temple complex structures include the main temple, a five-storied pagoda and a treasure hall.
+There are also giant camphor trees, designated natural monuments of the prefecture.

-Situated on Mt.
+Built on Mt.
 Kameyama, Marugame Castle is one of only 12 castles in Japan that still retain part of their original structures.
-A designated important cultural property, it features panoramic views from the tower.
+Some buildings here are national designated important cultural property, and the main keep offers a panoramic view.
 The castle is a short walk from JR Marugame Station.

 The highest castle stone walls in Japan

 Approaching the castle, you will see the surrounding 60-meter tall stone walls, the highest of any castle in Japan.
-A moat surrounds the castle and visitors are greeted by the three-tiered keep as they approach the castle's entrance.
+A moat surrounds the castle and visitors can see the main keep as they approach the castle's entrance.